streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 ### Create a PulsarGeoReplication
-It means setup the geo replication from the `cluster1` to `cluster2`.
+This section enabled Geo-replication on `cluster1`, which replicates data from `cluster1` to `cluster2`.
 The operator will create a new cluster called `cluster2-sn-platform`.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1